-Students may earn credit for College Entrance Examination Board (CEEB) Advanced Placement (AP) Tests with scores of 3, 4, or 5.
-AP credit can be used to meet IGETC, CSU/GE and A.A. general education (GE) and/or major requirements.
-[Local/Non-transfer Degree Exceptions to the minimum AP score are the Physics G120 and Physics G125 courses (AP Physics I and 2) which require a score of 5 for GWC unit and subject credit.
-Also, students who score 5 in Calculus BC can earn 10 units and subject credit for Math 180 + 1851.
+Students may earn credit for the College Entrance Examination Board (CEEB) Advanced Placement (AP) Tests with scores of 3, 4, or 5.
+AP credit can be used to meet IGETC, CSU/

+GE and A.A. general education (GE) and/or major requirements.
+[Local/ Non-transfer Degree Exceptions to the minimum AP score are the Physics G120 and Physics G125 courses (AP Physics I and 2) which require a score of 5 for GWC unit and subject credit.
+Also, students who score 5 in Calculus BC can earn 10 units and subject credit for Math 180 + 185].

 Students must have the College Board send AP exam results to the Enrollment Center (hand carried copies will not be accepted) for use on the A.A. or GE patterns.
 Course credit and units granted at Golden West College may differ from course credit and units granted by a transfer institution.
-See Counselor:
+See a GWC counselor for more information.